Table of Contents

 - Periodic review of medications.

-- Discontinue medications which are no longer considered beneficial.
+- Discontinue medications that are no longer considered beneficial.

 - To avoid prescription cascade, consider that a new symptom is due to a drug unless proved otherwise.